nthykier/IDEA-debpkg/README.md

    false-positive spelling mistakes.
  * Folding support to hide GPG signatures.
 There is no logic to determine whether the given file permits the GPG signature.
+ * Spellchecking in selected fields guessed from their names, where the specific subformat does not provide a more reliable selection.

 ## Getting started